TechJI-2023/Beautify_Terminal_SRC/linux&macos/Part 2 - colorscheme.md

   ./dracula.sh
   ```

 Now the color scheme is successfully installed.
 View the change in your terminal now!
 (For my color scheme, I use `flat-remix`).
-For `iTerm2` user, see [misc](./Part 5 - misc.md)
+For `iTerm2` user, see [misc](./Part 5 - misc.md) and change your color theme.